Moto Racer World Tour

-Moto Racer World Tour is an arcade style motorcycle racing game developed by Delphine Software International and published by SCEE in Europe and Infogrames in North America for the PlayStation.
+Moto Racer World Tour is a 2000 racing video game developed by Delphine Software International for the PlayStation.
+Sony Computer Entertainment released it in Europe while Infogrames released it in North America.

 In Moto Racer World Tour, the player drives a motorcycle in races against opponents.
 A large portion of the game centers on the World Tour Championship game mode, which tasks the player with completing a series races against the AI.

 Gameplay

 The game places the player in motocross races against opponents on various terrain.
 The game plays as an arcade racer, where it does not attempt to perfectly simulate actual motocross.
 The main portion of the game is featured around the World Tour Championship mode, which places the player in races of varying degrees of difficulty, and requires the player to beat their opponents in sequence.
 An arcade mode allows players to choose any event for single races.
 Once the player has completed some championships, the game opens up new modes for the player, including traffic (where the player races through incoming traffic), dragster (drag racing), and freestyle (freestyle motocross).

 Moto Racer World Tour contains race tracks on normal pavement, grass, and dirt, lending to a variety of different handling techniques.
 An easy turn on pavement can cause a bike to spin out on dirt if the player is not careful about how hard they turn.
 In order to adjust to the different terrain, handling can be adjusted through a detailed pit stop, where the player can choose the looseness of their suspension and their tires among other things.
 The game, however, lacks Moto Racer 2's track editor.